Man looking at the views from Yosemite Point.

 Public parking in Yosemite Valley is located at:

-The Yosemite Valley Shuttle System is a convenient and free way to explore the Valley.
+2. Utilize Yosemite’s shuttle system: The Yosemite Valley Shuttle System is a convenient and free way to explore the Valley.
+As peak season rolls around (mid to late May), expect longer lines and wait times.

 In addition to the Valley Shuttle, Yosemite offers several seasonal shuttles, including the Mariposa Grove Shuttle and Glacier Point Tour (these options may or may not be open during your visit in May).

+3. Bike in the valley: Biking in Yosemite Valley is a great option!
 I wish we could have tried it during our trips, but we don’t own bikes right now.

+Don’t have your own bike either?
+No worries!
 Bikes can be rented in Yosemite Valley at Curry Village, Yosemite Village, or Yosemite Valley Lodge.

-Bike rentals go quickly during peak season, so if you can bring your own bike.
+Bike rentals go quickly during peak season, so if you can, bring your own bike.

+Yosemite Valley features 12 miles of scenic, paved bike paths to explore.
 E-bikes and electric scooters are also allowed but be sure to follow the park’s rules.

 Also, there’s a convenient Bike Share Program worth checking out!

-Walking is the easiest and less stressful way to get around Yosemite because you don’t have to worry about finding parking, catching the shuttle bus on time, or finding a spot to safely put your bike.
+4. Explore Yosemite by foot: Walking is the easiest and less stressful way to get around Yosemite because you don’t have to worry about finding parking, catching the shuttle bus on time, or finding a spot to safely put your bike.

 Yosemite National Park is huge so walking around the entire park is not realistic, especially if you want to get from Yosemite Valley to another section of the park.

+That’s a lot of miles!
 Thankfully, you can combine all the transportation options.

 For example, park your car at any of the public parking lots in Yosemite Valley, walk (or bike) to nearby trailheads, then take the shuttle bus to spots further away and back to your car.